-This post is sponsored by Out of the Box by Jemma Westing.
+This post on arts and crafts books for kids and adults is sponsored by Out of the Box by Jemma Westing.

 Supporting STEAM education initiatives and the Maker Movement, Out of the Box is filled with kid-friendly paper engineering projects.
 From small-scale gifts to large constructions, author and award-winning paper engineer Jemma Westing uses clear, step-by-step instructions and inspirational images to show kids how to make dinosaurs, masks, race cars, and so much more from just recycled materials, including cardboard rolls and boxes, so all the supplies are easy to find right at home.

 During my bookselling career, many crafting trends — both for kids and grown-ups — came and went.
 There was Rainbow Loom.
 There was (and still is, and always shall be) all things LEGO-related.
 There was the brief moment t-shirt art was cool again, and stacks of clay jewelry books to be returned.
 But a few arts and crafts books had staying power, and a few were personal favorites even if no one wanted them anymore.
 Dagnebit, I was going to try to sell them anyway!
 So it is with great pleasure that I inflict upon you, I MEAN, recommend to you the below arts and crafts books, starting from the littlest crafters and working our way up in skill level (and, occasionally, irony).

 “What!” you say, “This is not a crafting book!”
 And I say to you, it is not a crafting book in the same way that that is not a box.
 This wonderful board book takes the simplest of objects, combines it with the simplest of artistic styles, and asks you to reimagine your whole world.
 If you want to encourage imagination and fun in kids (and what else is crafting for?), this book is a must-have.